 Specially cross-bred for non-tropical climates, the tree also starts bearing fruits 3 to 4 year earlier than its regular garden-variety counterparts.
 Hass provides these avocado trees in various sizes which include trees ranging from 1 foot to 14 feet coming in 1 to 3-gallon tubs.
 Also, maintaining these indoor avocado trees is also a lot easier.

-This Hass Avocado Tree is currently available on Amazon.
+This Hass Avocado Tree is available on amazon.com.

-Note: Pothos plants are poisonous.
-If you have sensitive skin and happen to get sap from a Pothos leave on you, you could develop a rash.
+As a word of caution, Pothos plants are poisonous.
+If you have sensitive skin and happen to get sap from a Pothos leaf on you, you could develop a rash.
 Also, Pothos plants are toxic to dogs and cats.
 So, similar to the snake plant, if your dogs or cats are chewers this is likely a plant you should avoid.

-This Pothos Plant is currently available on Amazon.
+This Pothos Neon Plant is available at thesill.com.